-Leaders have increased the pace of change and improvement.
-They have facilitated positive changes in a highly consultative way, and continued to make progress in most development areas.
+New leaders working collaboratively with the LSMs and acting principal, have increased the pace of change and improvement.
+They have facilitated changes in a highly consultative way, and made significant progress in most development areas.
 Leaders have used Ministry support to establish and embed better operational systems and practices.
-Professional support networks have been developed and embedded with KDEC.
+KDEC had a significant amount of work to do to establish effective operational systems.
+Professional support networks have been developed and embedded with VADEC.
 A culture of inquiry and collaboration focused on improvement is scaffolding greater consistency and shared capability-building between the two centres.